RC Circuit Time Constant Analysis

 Whenever capacitance and resistance occurs in an electronic or electrical circuit, the combination of these two quantities results in time delays in transmission of signals.
 Sometimes this is the desired effect, other times it may be an unwanted side effect.
 Capacitance may be due to an electronic component, i.e a real physical capacitor, or stray capacitance caused by conductors in proximity (e.g. tracks on a circuit board or cores in a cable).
 Similarly resistance may be the result of actual physical resistors or inherent series resistance of cables and components.

 In the circuit below, the switch is initially open, so before time t = 0, there is no voltage feeding the circuit.
 Once the switch closes, the supply voltage Vs is applied indefinitely.
-This is known as a step input and the response of the RC circuit is called the step response.
+This is known as a step input.
+The response of the RC circuit is called a transient response, or step response for a step input.

 Time Constant of an RC Circuit